For $5M–$30M Horizontal Contractors

-If you're doing $5M–$30M in civil and still feel like every job runs through you, you're not broken.
-You've just grown faster than your systems.
-We help you install the structure so your business hits its profit targets without you holding it together by hand.
+If you're doing $5M–$30M in horizontal work and every job still runs through you, you're not broken.
+Your business has grown faster than your systems.
+We coach you through installing the structure, so the business hits its profit targets without you holding it together by hand.

 Sound Familiar?

-Contractors in the $5M–$30M range all describe the same pattern: top line is healthy, but net margin feels stuck at 2–4% and fragile.
-Revenue is there, but it feels like you're constantly putting out fires instead of building something.
+Contractors in the $5M–$30M range describe the same pattern: top line is healthy, but net margin sits at 2–4% and feels fragile.
+The revenue is there.
+The profit is not.
+And most days feel like firefighting instead of building.

 You're the answer to every question on every job.
-Nothing moves without you, and every hour you spend there is an hour you're not running the business.
+Nothing moves without you, and every hour you spend in the field is an hour nobody is running the business.

 Equipment goes down and nobody knows what to do, or what broke it in the first place.
-Downtime is eating your margin and nobody's tracking it.
+Downtime is eating your margin and nobody is tracking it.

-Rework and variation are just "part of the business."
-You've accepted it.
+Rework and variation are treated as "part of the business."
 But every callback and redo is a direct hit to your net margin.

 You've tried to get more organized.
-It works for a week, then the job takes over again and the profit you thought you'd protect slips away.
+It works for a week, then the job takes over again and the profit you meant to protect slips away.

 The Actual Problem

-Most civil contractors assume the margin squeeze is just the nature of the work.
-It's not.
+Most horizontal contractors assume the margin squeeze is just the nature of the work.
+It isn't.
 It's the natural outcome of a business that has grown faster than its systems.

-The real gap isn't effort.
-You're already working hard.
-The gap is systems thinking: the ability to see your operation as a set of repeatable processes, identify where friction and cost live, and build the structure that turns top-line revenue into bottom-line margin.
+The gap isn't effort.
+You already work hard.
+The gap is a specific, learnable skillset: seeing your operation as a set of repeatable processes, finding where friction and cost live, and building the structure that turns top-line revenue into bottom-line margin.

-In 30 minutes, we'll map where margin is leaking today and what has to change over the next 12 months to add 2–5 net points.
+One call with Zack.
+We look at your numbers together, map where margin is leaking, and lay out what has to change over the next 12 months to add 2–5 net points.
+You leave with three things:

 Your Current Net Margin Snapshot and a Clear 12-Month Target

-We benchmark where you are today and define what a realistic 2–5 point improvement looks like for your specific business, revenue range, cost structure, and all.
+We benchmark where you are today and define what a realistic 2–5 point improvement looks like for your specific business: your revenue range, your cost structure, your mix of work.

 Plain-English Language for Why Your Profit Is Stuck

 Most owners know the numbers are off but can't name the cause precisely.
-We'll give you the framework to understand it and explain it clearly to your team.
+You'll get the framework to understand it and to explain it clearly to your team.

 A Concrete First Project to Start Closing the Gap This Month

-Whether you work with us or not, you leave with one specific thing to act on: a real starting point toward that 2–5 point margin improvement, not vague advice.
+Whether you hire us or not, you leave with one specific thing to act on.
+A real starting point toward that 2–5 point improvement, not vague advice.

 What Happens After

-The Operations Review is the first step of a larger 12-month engagement, not a standalone freebie.
-If we find a real 2–5 point margin opportunity (and we usually do), we'll show you exactly what the full program looks like: what the work is, how long it takes, and what it costs.
-No pressure, but we're going to be direct about what we see.
+The Operations Review is the first step of a 12-month engagement, not a standalone freebie.
+If we find a real 2–5 point margin opportunity (we usually do), we'll show you exactly what the full program looks like: what the work is, how long it takes, and what it costs.
+No pressure.
+But we will be direct about what we see.

 Right Fit